Bruscon/SmartDeck/README.md

 ## Linking scripts to your Stream Deck

 Once you've created your scripts, launch the stream deck application.
 On the right panel find system > launch.
 Drag that icon into an open slot.
 Fill in the path to your bash script from the above step.
 Optionally, add an icon.
-Example below:

 ![Stream Deck configuration](./assets/streamdecksublime.png)

+Thats it!

 ## Configuration